Staff & Board

 Alan MarloweBusiness Manager

-Alan studied New Media Arts at James Cook University before I was offered the Business Administration traineeship position at Umbrella.
+Alan studied New Media Arts at James Cook University before he was offered the Business Administration traineeship position at Umbrella (2011).
 The course gave Alan a great foundation of knowledge of the arts industry and history, and linked him to various contacts in Townsville including artists, educators, and media.
-Alan has done a lot of volunteer work for different events in the arts community, like the Strand Ephemera public sculpture show, and has have been a resident artist at Studio2 Gallery.
+Alan has done a lot of volunteer work at different events in the arts community, like the Strand Ephemera public sculpture show, and has been a resident artist at Studio2 Gallery.

 When Alan is not at work, he likes to teach body balance, draw, take photos and attend social events.
 He also likes to keep fit and healthy by getting himself to gym or up castle hill after work, and does yoga most Sundays.

 Angela came to Townsville at the start of 2011 looking to expand her art career in a regional centre.
 She hold a Bachelor of Fine Art and a Graduate Diploma of Secondary Education from Griffith University.
 She has been fortunate enough to try various roles in different arts organisations, including her current role as the Gallery & Media Coordinator at Umbrella.
 In this role, she coordinates the graphic design, web management, as well as installation of exhibitions, and coordinate our workshops, education program and projects.

 Art and craft really is an all-consuming thing for Angela, she has several creative outlets which include printmaking, sewing, drawing, paper-craft…the list goes on.
 Aside from art, Angela is busy renovating her house, dancing in zumba classes, watching murder mysteries or op-shopping for bargains.